vecto-ai/vecto/docs/source/tutorial/working_with_vectors.rst

 >>> my_embeddings.normalize()

-Please note that this will consume additional memory.
+Please note that this changes the original embeddings, and to reverse this operation you will have to re-load them.

 If you're going to use the same normalized model several times, you can avoid re-doing the normalization with:

 >>> my_embeddings.cache_normalized_copy()

+In this case the original embeddings remain unchanged, but the neighbor retrieval will be performed with the cached normalized version.
+Please note that this will use additional memory.

 `.get_most_similar_vectors()` enables you to do the same as ``.get_most_similar_words()``, but searching the top neighbors by the vector representation rather than its label.